 1774: The Long Year of Revolution

-Mary Beth Norton's new book 1774: The Long Year of Revolution is the first to look at the critical “long year” of 1774 and the revolutionary change that took place from December 1773 to mid-April 1775, from the Boston Tea Party and the first Continental Congress to the Battles of Lexington and Concord.
+Co-hosted with the Carpenters' Company, this event will feature Mary Beth Norton on her new book 1774: The Long Year of Revolution.
+1774 is the first to look at the critical “long year” of 1774 and the revolutionary change that took place from December 1773 to mid-April 1775, from the Boston Tea Party and the first Continental Congress to the Battles of Lexington and Concord.

 The book looks at the 16 months during which the traditional loyalists to King George III began their discordant “discussions” that led to their acceptance of the inevitability of war against the British Empire and to the clashes at Lexington and Concord in mid-April 1775.